hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 The surrounding context is, in fact, the `global object`.
 The reason for that is simple: the `let` statement in this example *is in the program's top-level code*, so its context is the global object.
 That means that `this` inside the object literal is also the global object, so `this` on line 5 refers to the global object, not `obj`.

 When using `node` to execute a file, e.g., `node somefile.js`, the surrounding context is the `module`, not the global object.
 This can cause a certain amount of confusion when working with node in both REPL and file modes.
-We'll discuss modules in a later course.

 You may have noticed that `this` in `obj.foo` is not determined by how the method is called.
-We call the method on line 9, and we seem to be telling JavaScript to use obj as the context.
+We call the method on line 9, and we seem to be telling JavaScript to use `obj` as the context.
 Instead, the context ends up being the global object.
 That seems to contradict our repeated statements that the context is determined entirely by how a function or method is invoked.
 That's clearly not the case here; it certainly violates the rule.
 However, *you won't usually see code like this in practice.*

 In general, you should not use arrow functions to write methods.
 According to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), "Arrow function expressions are ill suited as methods, and they cannot be used as constructors."
 The example shown here demonstrates one reason why that is so: it doesn't follow the rules.
 As long as you don't try to use arrow functions as methods, you can ignore this exception.

-In the next assignment, we'll study how functions can lose their context by being passed as arguments.

 ### 15.8 Function as Argument Losing Surrounding Context